-

 Being Jewish Was Very Important To Ben!

-Ben Hersh has a desire to live a good Jewish life.
+Ben Hersh desires to live a good Jewish life.
 We refer to God and the Old Testament when he and I talk.

 Ben Makes Greeting Cards

-Ben used to create greeting cards on his computer since 2009.
-He sold his cards at St. Joseph’s Hospital and the Jewish home in Milwaukee, Wisconsin.
+Ben has been creating greeting cards on his computer since 2009.
+He sold his cards at St. Joseph’s Hospital and the Jewish Home in Milwaukee, Wisconsin.
 Ben’s parents, Jolie and Herman, have encouraged him in his life and with his card business.

-As long as I have known and worked with Ben, I have realized that Ben is impaired, yet he is hopeful!
-I would consider Ben disabled no more because Ben can do very much despite his disability.
+As long as I have known and worked with Ben, I have realized he is impaired, yet he remains hopeful.
+I would consider Ben disabled no longer because Ben can do very much despite his disability.

-Ben Is A Wonderful Person And A Good Friend!
+Ben Hersh Is A Wonderful Person And A Good Friend!

-Besides making greeting cards, Ben has delivered mail at St. Joseph’s Hospital and the Jewish home for over seven years.
+Ben has been making greeting cards and delivering mail at St. Joseph’s Hospital and the Jewish Home for over seven years.

-Now, he’s been providing the Milwaukee Journal, USA Today, and Wall Street Journal at St. Luke’s hospital since May 8, 2014.
+He’s been providing the Milwaukee Journal, USA Today, and Wall Street Journal at St. Luke’s Hospital since May 8, 2014.

-Ben’s parents encouraged Ben to be productive and stay active; otherwise, he would have seen and done less than he has in his life that Ben already has done!
+Ben’s parents encouraged him to be productive and stay active; otherwise, he would have achieved less than he has.

 In Hersh Learned To Deal With A Disability!

-Even though Ben has had Cerebral Palsy since birth, he sure makes his mark in his community.
-In 2009, his mother had the idea of simultaneously keeping Ben productive and creative, which has been an excellent thing for him and the others he serves faithfully!
+Despite having cerebral palsy since birth, Ben makes his mark in his community.
+In 2009, his mother had the idea of keeping Ben both productive and creative, which has been excellent for him and the others he serves faithfully!

 Ben is now 33 years old and was born with Cerebral Palsy.
-He can not walk or talk, but he has a personal Dynovox computer that enables him to communicate with a hand-held probe.
-Ben was blessed to have his Dynovox Computer, his connection to the world!
+He cannot walk or talk, but he uses a personal Dynovox computer to communicate via a hand-held probe.
+Ben was blessed to have his Dynovox Computer and his connection to the world!

-Ben has learned to make the most of what he has, which has given him the ability to have a good life with the help of his devoted parents, dedicated caregivers, plus Independence First and IRIS programs to help meet some of his basic needs.
+Ben has learned to make the most of what he has, enabling him to lead a good life with the support of his devoted parents and dedicated caregivers, as well as the Independence First and IRIS programs, which help meet some of his basic needs.

-This photo is of Ben Hersh and Bill Greguska at the airport with the pilot and flight attendant!
+This photo shows Ben Hersh and Bill Greguska at the airport with the pilot and flight attendant!
 We taxied to the runway and around in the jet together!
-Ben loved the airport and pilots and flight attendants.
+Ben loved the airport, pilots, and flight attendants.

-Ben always enjoyed laughing, and I enjoyed his contagious smile and laughter.
-Overall, Ben did not complain much, except at times, about his feeding tube, but Ben was a very cheerful young man.
+Ben always enjoyed laughing, and I wanted his contagious smile and laughter.
+Ben did not complain much about his feeding tube, except at times, and he was a very cheerful young man.
 He was like a son to me, besides being a good friend.

-He enjoyed it when I called him a thinking man, which stuck with him as a nickname.
-Ben worked delivering newspapers at St. Luke’s hospital for 4 1/2 years, plus he worked at the Jewish home for even more than that.
-He made greeting cards at home on his computer, and he loved to watch YouTube and talk on his Dynovox talking machine.
+He appreciated being called a “thinking man,” and the nickname stuck with him.
+Ben delivered newspapers at St. Luke’s Hospital for 4 1/2 years and worked at the Jewish Home for an additional 4 1/2 years.
+He made greeting cards at home on his computer, loved watching YouTube, and talked on his Dynovox talking machine.

-I went camping with Ben the year before last up near the Dells.
+I went camping with Ben the year before, staying near the Dells.
 I got to understand Ben.
 He loved to go to the airport with me.
-He also liked pilots and airline flight attendants, not to mention police and firefighters, and paramedics.
-He was a super big Batman fan, plus other superheroes in general.
+For some special reason, Ben also liked pilots and airline flight attendants, not to mention police, firefighters, and paramedics.
+He was a big fan of Batman and other superheroes.

-Ben had a huge heart and loved life even though he was so limited physically, but at the same time, Ben was brilliant and knew what he liked and did not like.
+Ben had a big heart and loved life, even though he was severely physically limited.
+At the same time, he was brilliant and knew what he liked and what he did not.
 I always tried to coach him to speak up for himself because I wanted him to be empowered to make decisions that would positively affect his life.

-Before Ben had a tube feeder put in a couple of years ago, I used to love to make food for him and blend it with the blending machine, I used to put terrific foods like fruits, vegetables, meats, peanut butter, juice, ice cream, avocados, etc. and Ben loved it!
+Before Ben had a tube feeder installed a couple of years ago, I used to love making food for him and blending it with the blender.
+I used to put terrific foods like fruits, vegetables, meats, peanut butter, juice, ice cream, avocados, etc. Ben loved it!
 We always enjoyed our time together, doing whatever we were doing!

 We got to know each other very well.
-He loved to come to my house, which has a wheelchair ramp (which was my mom’s), to get inside to watch YouTube on my computer screen and hang out with the guinea pigs and me.
+He loved coming to my house, which has a wheelchair ramp (my mom’s), getting inside, watching YouTube on my computer screen, and hanging out with the guinea pigs and me.

-I believe that God blesses us with certain people who become close to us.
-There is no set number of how many people, but I know that Ben was one of them in my life!
+I believe God blesses us with people who become close to us.
+There is no set number of people, but I know that Ben was one of them in my life!
 I will miss Ben, plus his family, caregivers, neighbors, and friends.

-The bottom line is that Ben was a very likable, friendly, intelligent, and lovable man who loved others and made it through his life without much complaining, something we all can learn from Ben!
+The bottom line is that Ben was a very likable, friendly, intelligent, and lovable man who loved others and made it through his life with little complaint, something we can all learn from.
 May he rest in peace! ~ Bill Greguska

 Ben Hersh Graduated From Riverside High School

 Ben, Being In A Wheelchair, Became Dependent On Using Ramps!
-He began delivering mail and newspaper as a volunteer at St. Joseph’s and St. Luke’s Hospital and the Jewish home care center in Milwaukee, Wisconsin.
+He began delivering mail and newspapers as a volunteer at St. Joseph’s and St. Luke’s Hospitals and the Jewish Home Care Center in Milwaukee, Wisconsin.

-Ben has used his abilities to create greeting cards he sells and gives away.
+Ben has used his skills to create greeting cards, which he sells and distributes.
 He has accomplished much with encouragement from his mother, father, and others.

 Ben said, “I like to help people get their US mail, making them happy.”

 I was happy to build wheelchair ramps for ten years in the Faith Indeed ministry.
-I built a small ramp inside Ben’s house to allow him to get in and out easily, plus other things. ~ Bill Greguska
+I built a small ramp inside Ben’s house to make it easier for him to get in and out, along with other modifications. ~ Bill Greguska

 Ben is my friend, and I am his caregiver; it is incredible how he overcame his disability.

 Ben has an excellent sense of humor and a great outlook on life.
-He is a thinking man with a lot of ambition to attempt more than most people I know would.
+He is a thinking man with a strong ambition to take on more than most people I know.

 Ben loves his family a great deal, and I would consider the family one of his highest priorities in life!

-Photo of Mom, Sylvia, Ben, and Herman in the living room with family time before bed.
+This is a photo of Mom, Sylvia, Ben, and Herman in the living room having family time before bed.
 The Hersh family is very close and shares a lot of love with Ben!
 Being Ben’s caregiver was a blessing to me in many ways; I was grafted into the family, and Ben and I were very close!

-But that is where God comes into the picture by providing wonderful, loving parents, Herman and Jolie Hersh, brother Murray, two sisters – Clara and Sylvia – and dedicated caregivers and relatives, and friends.
+But that is where God comes into the picture: providing wonderful, loving parents, Herman and Jolie Hersh; a brother, Murray; two sisters—Clara and Sylvia; and dedicated caregivers, relatives, and friends.

 Ben (like many of us) loves watching comedy videos, spending time with family, shopping for comedy videos at Goodwill, surfing the Internet, helping others, and enjoying a good meal with family or friends.

 One of Ben’s favorite things to say is, “Are you a thinking man?”
-For Ben, the answer is yes.
-He is a thinking man, a knowledgeable and caring man!
+The answer is yes.
+He is a thinking, knowledgeable, and caring man.

-Looking at Ben and his life, you can see why I titled this story, “Being disabled has NOT stopped Ben Hersh from living a good, productive life.”
+Looking at Ben’s life, you can see why I titled this story “Being disabled has NOT stopped Ben Hersh from living a good, productive life.”

 With support, encouragement, and God, Ben Hersh has victory over Cerebral Palsy and has learned to deal with a disability that Ben never asked for, yet God has been faithful to this man I call my friend!